Gambling Therapy

 Relapse

 Relapse refers to the addict falling victim to old gambling habits and diverting back to the pre-contemplative stage.
-Whilst it is not necessarily true that all individuals addicted to gambling will embark on each of these stages and may not go through the stages in any particular order, what is consistent, according to Gambling Therapy, is the power of the conscious act of decision making.
-For any effective change to occur with an addiction, the addict has to move from the subconscious to the conscious, where a conscious decision to do something about their addiction can be made.
-If a gambler has not reached this ‘conscious’ state of mind, they are unlikely to get to the contemplative stage and take action on their addiction.
+It is not necessarily true that all individuals addicted to gambling will embark on each of these stages.
+What is consistent, according to Gambling Therapy, is the conscious act of decision-making.
+To address their addiction, an individual must shift from the subconscious to the conscious mind.
+If a gambler has not reached a ‘conscious’ state of mind, they are unlikely to take action on their addiction.

 Leave a comment